jclausen/cbmongodb/README.md

 **Connection with Authentication Example**

-<small>*Note that some third-party providers (e.g. [MongoLab](https://mongolab.com/plans/)) use the connnection database as the authentication database.
+<small><strong>NOTE:</strong> Some third-party providers (e.g. [MongoLab](https://mongolab.com/plans/)) use the connnection database as the authentication database.
 Nine times out of ten, however, the `authenticationDB` value will be &quot;admin&quot;.
 If you omit that host key, the connection will default to &quot;admin&quot;.*</small>

 ```
 MongoDB = {
+	//an array of servers to connect to
 	hosts= [

 	{
 		serverName='ds012345.mongolab.com',
 		serverPort='12345',
+		//Note that auth credentials are required for the first server only.
+All other instances assume duplicate credentials
 		username="myUsername",
 		password="my53cUr3P455",
 		authenticationDB="myremotedb"
 	}

   ],
+  	//The default database to connect to
 	db 	= "mydbname",
+	//whether to permit viewing of the API documentation
+	permitDocs = true,
+	//whether to permit unit tests to run
+	permitTests = true,
+	//whether to permit generic API
-	viewTimeout	= "1000"
+	permitAPI = true
 };
 ```